7 Invasive Snakes in the United States

-Invasive species pose a serious threat to several of the United States’ native wildlife habitats and have a large financial impact on agriculture, forestry, and recreation.
-An invasive species is both non-native and damaging to the environment.
-Any living creature, from flora to fauna, including insects, birds, fish, and even snakes, can become an invasive species.
-Introduced or naturalized species, feral species, and introduced illnesses are examples of “invasive species.”
-Whether intentionally released or accidentally released, invasive snakes can cause significant environmental damage.
-This article will discuss the 8 invasive snakes in the United States and how destructive they can be.
+Invasive species pose a serious threat to several of the United States’ native wildlife habitats and have a significant financial impact on agriculture, forestry, and recreation.
+An invasive species is defined as both non-native and damaging to the environment.
+Any living creature, from flora to fauna, including insects, birds, fish, and snakes, can become an invasive species.
+Examples of invasive species include introduced or naturalized animals and plants, feral species, and introduced diseases.
+Whether intentionally or accidentally released, invasive snakes can cause significant environmental damage.
+Continue reading to discover the seven invasive snakes in the United States and learn how destructive they can be.

 Are Invasive Snakes Dangerous?

 When an animal is introduced to an environment where it is not native, it might cause problems.
-The brown tree snake, for instance, was brought into Guam shortly after WWII.
+The brown tree snake was unintentionally introduced to Guam shortly after World War II.
 Since then, it has wiped out Guam’s native birds, lizards, and other vital wildlife.
 Guam has lost ten of its twelve native forest birds, most of its bats, and approximately half of its native reptiles.
-Another example is when the introduction of Burmese pythons to Florida has been connected to significant animal losses in Everglades National Park.
+Another example is the introduction of Burmese pythons in Florida, which has been connected to significant animal losses in Everglades National Park.
 Invasive species have the potential to extirpate native flora and fauna, reduce biodiversity, and compete for limited resources with native creatures.

 Burmese Python